 At Zen Clinic we are proud to provide an excellent NHS general dental service.

 If it is NHS dentistry that you require, please fill in our online application form and add your details to our waiting list.
-We can not guarentee a future place, but should availability arise we will contact you.
+We can not guarentee a future placement, but should availability arise we will contact you.

 For current NHS patients further information is provided in the FAQ’s (frequently asked questions)